king26original/emperical-study-of-different-models-of-ddpm/README.md

 ## Acknowledgements

 This project was inspired by the original DDPM and Improved DDPM papers and was implemented using PyTorch and Hugging Face Accelerate.

+---

+## Takeaways

+Under constrained compute, noise schedules and EMA mattered far more than increasing attention complexity.
+This project demonstrates how systematic experimentation can reveal which diffusion model components provide the greatest practical benefit.